pulumi/docs/content/docs/intro/concepts/inputs-outputs.md

 Resource properties are treated specially in Pulumi, both for purposes of input and output.

 All resource arguments accept *inputs*.
-Inputs are values of type [Input<T>]({{< relref "/docs/reference/pkg/python/pulumi#outputs-and-inputs" >}}), a type that permits either a raw value of a given type (such as string, integer, boolean, list, map, and so on), an asynchronously computed value (i.e., a `Promise` or `Task`), or an output read from another resource’s properties.
+Inputs are values of type {{< pulumi-input >}}, a type that permits either a raw value of a given type (such as string, integer, boolean, list, map, and so on), an asynchronously computed value (i.e., a `Promise` or `Task`), or an output read from another resource’s properties.

 All resource properties on the instance object itself are *outputs*.
-Outputs are values of type [Output<T>]({{< relref "/docs/reference/pkg/python/pulumi#outputs-and-inputs" >}}), which behave very much like [promises](https://en.wikipedia.org/wiki/Futures_and_promises).
+Outputs are values of type {{< pulumi-output >}}, which behave very much like [promises](https://en.wikipedia.org/wiki/Futures_and_promises).
 This is necessary because outputs are not fully known until the infrastructure resource has actually completed provisioning, which happens asynchronously.
 Outputs are also how Pulumi tracks dependencies between resources.

 Outputs, therefore, represent two things: